hopin-team/module-federation-workshop/README.md

 ### 🥑 Before React exercise 2

-We are going to add some soft navigations (no full page reload) between the host and the remotes.
+We are going to add some soft navigation (no full page reload) between the host and the remotes.

 A) (Everyone) run `git checkout react-exercise-2 && yarn && yarn start`